Giant Dipper (Belmont Park): History

 The coaster was built in 1925 as part of a major real estate development led by John D. and Adolph Spreckels to attract visitors and residents to the Mission Beach area.
-The Mission Beach Amusement Center was built at a cost of $2.5 million and opened in 1925, with this roller coaster as one of its main attractions.
-It was designed by Church and Prior, coaster designers based in Venice, California, who also oversaw its construction.
-The Spreckelses bequeathed the attraction to the city, which in 1954 was leased to Jack Ray.
+The Mission Beach Amusement Center was built for $2.5 million and opened in 1925, with the coaster as one of its main attractions.
+It was designed by Frank Prior and Frederick Church, coaster designers based in Venice, California, who also oversaw its construction.
+The Spreckels' bequeathed the attraction to the city, which in 1954 was leased to Jack Ray.
 He renamed the park Belmont Park, after another park in Montreal.
 The roller coaster was severely damaged by fire in 1955, and Ray subsequently declared bankruptcy.

 Threatened with demolition by the city in 1978, local citizens banded together to rescue it and a few surviving attractions of the defunct park.
 It underwent a full restoration in 1989–90.

 Events

 In 1997, the Giant Dipper held a coaster–riding marathon sponsored by a local radio station, Star 100.7.
-The marathon consisted of eleven consecutive days riding the coaster for more than 12 hours per day.
-The radio station arranged a second marathon in 1998, which was eventually won by contestants who split a check for $50,000 in cash prize after riding the coaster for 70 days.
+The marathon consisted of 11 consecutive days riding the coaster for more than 12 hours per day.
+The radio station arranged a second marathon in 1998, which was eventually won by contestants who split a check for $50,000 in cash prizes after riding the coaster for 70 days.

 Popular culture

-The Giant Dipper and Belmont Park amusement center are included in author Stephen M. Silverman's 2019 book The Amusement Park: 900 Years of Thrills and Spills, and the Dreamers and Schemers Who Built Them.
+The Giant Dipper and Belmont Park are included in author Stephen M. Silverman's 2019 book The Amusement Park: 900 Years of Thrills and Spills, and the Dreamers and Schemers Who Built Them.